JFennis/YiiForce/README.md

 #Yii Force

-...is a module for the Yii PHP framework that allows the user to generate Models and CRUD Controllers/Views for Force.com sObjects.
+..is a module for the Yii PHP framework that allows the user to generate Models and CRUD Controllers/Views for Force.com sObjects.
 CRUD operations utilise the Force.com REST API, and a cache should be configured to prevent excessive API calls (see Install instructions below).

 ##Note: